What to Wear in Antarctica: An Antarctica Cruise Packing List

 For those taking part in kayaking, dry suit gear is also provided on board.

-While this was a big help we did still need to bring our own waterproof pants and other cold-weather accessories.
+While this was a huge help we did still need to bring our own waterproof pants and other cold-weather accessories.
+Keep in mind you want actual waterproof gear, not just water resistant.
+It can get pretty wet out on those zodiacs.

 A Note on Sizing in Provided Gear